linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Software for Financial Modeling/Introduction to Financial Model Building with MATLAB.md

 Another tool of interest to those who use Windows and Microsoft Excel extensively as the platform for their applications is Spreadsheet Link EX.
 Spreadsheet Link EX enables the manipulation of Microsoft Excel worksheets from within MATLAB and using MATLAB functions from within Excel.
 This is a useful toolbox that allows powerful MATLAB capabilities to be accessed through a familiar interface.

 This entry provides brief pointers to important aspects of modeling in MATLAB.
-We discuss basic array construction and operations, func tions and scripts, as well as graphs.
+We discuss basic array construction and operations, functions and scripts, as well as graphs.
 We also provide examples of MATLAB code for portfolio optimization schemes and for pricing a European call option by simulation.

 When readers try to implement such routines themselves, they may find it useful to know that the MATLAB manual and online help contain abundant information and examples.
 Detailed documentation is also provided in MATLAB itself.
 For example, typing help at the prompt in MATLAB lists all major topics.
 Type help name of function at the prompt or in the box in the Help dialog box to access the documentation on that function in MATLAB.
 If unsure of which help topic is relevant, click on the button with question mark ( ) in MATLAB's top menu.
 It provides richer search options.